-Method 75: Promote measures to protect and monitor tuna in the Rangitāiki River catchment
+Method 75: Promote measures to protect, and monitor and understand tuna (eel) in the Rangitāiki River catchment achieve the freshwater management objectives for the a healthy Rangitāiki River

-Work with communities to protect, monitor, and promote a better understanding of tuna and their two-way migration in the Rangitaiki River catchment, including ending longfin tuna commercial takes in the catchment.
+Work with communities to protect, monitor, and promote a better understanding of tuna (eel) and their two-way migration in the Rangitaiki River catchment, including ending longfinned tuna eel commercial takes in the catchment.

-Method 76: Collaborate on actions to achieve the freshwater management objectives for the Rangitāiki River
+Method 76: Collaborate on actions to

-Work collaboratively with stakeholders, including iwi and hapū, hydro-electricity generators, rural production, commercial and industrial sector groups on actions to achieve the freshwater management objectives for the Rangitāiki River.
+Work collaboratively with stakeholders, including iwi and hapū, hydro-electricity generators, and rural production, commercial and industrial sector groups on actions to achieve the freshwater management objectives for the a healthy Rangitāiki River.